-Online Video Restrictions - In recent years, the Chinese Government has issued a number of regulations that further restrict the online media space.
-In September 2014, SAPPRFT issued regulations requiring that websites obtain permits, limit online distribution of foreign content to 30%, and submit content for censorship review.
-The censorship review requires the submission of full seasons of foreign TV series, compared to the previous practice of submitting TV shows on a per-episode basis.
-This rule has resulted in delays in the availability of TV series and has effectively curtailed day-and-date releases.
+Online Video Restrictions - China prohibits foreign investment in online video platforms.
+In recent years, the Chinese Government has issued a number of regulations that further restrict the online media space.
+In September 2014, the former SAPPRFT issued regulations requiring that websites obtain permits, limit online distribution of foreign content to 30 percent, and modified the content review process.
+The content review process allows only two windows for approval of content and prohibits provincial authorities from being used for content review.
+Further, it requires the submission of full seasons of foreign TV series, compared to the previous practice of submitting TV shows on a per-episode basis, which was consistent with international market practice.
+These rules have substantially cut down on the number of U.S. TV programs licensed in China and resulted in delays in the availability of TV series, effectively curtailing day-and-date releases.
 The range of policies has undoubtedly led to increased online piracy.
-Furthermore, in 2016, the government instructed video websites to allow state-owned media enterprises to own "Special Management Stakes," including voting powers in decision making; thus far, platforms have refused to comply.
-China's online video policies create uncertainties and have disrupted the growth of China's online video market.
+Furthermore, in 2016, the government instructed video websites to allow state-owned media enterprises to own "Special Management Stakes," including voting powers in decision making; thus far, platforms have not complied.